PerimeterX/perimeterx-python-wsgi/README.md

 <a name="installation"></a> Installation
 ----------------------------------------

-Installation can be done using composer
+Installation can be done using Composer.

 ```sh
 $ pip install perimeterx-python-wsgi